Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Attack on RAG Databases

-\sssec{How to induce perspective bias in RAG system outputs?} In typical RAG systems, LLMs are provided with a limited-length context (e.g., 4,000–32,000 tokens), especially in locally deployed settings, due to constraints in model capacity, memory consumption, and generation latency.
-As only a small subset of the retrieved passages can be included in the input, attackers aiming to bias the output must ensure their adversarial passages rank highly during retrieval.
-Therefore, to influence the model’s output, an attacker must craft adversarial passages with the following properties: \begin{itemize}[leftmargin=*, labelsep=0.4em, itemsep=0.2em, topsep=0.2em] \item \textbf{Property 1---High relevance:} The adversarial passage should exhibit high semantic similarity to the target query to ensure it is ranked among the top-$k$ retrieved results by the retriever.
-This requirement can be formalized as $\text{Sim}(q, d_{\text{adv}}) > \text{Sim}(q, d_{\text{benign}})$ for all benign passages $d_{\text{benign}}$, thereby ensuring that the adversarial passage is prioritized over benign ones during retrieval.
+\sssec{Property 1---High relevance}.
+LLMs have a limited-length input context, especially in locally deployed small-scale settings due to constraints in model capacity, memory consumption, and generation latency.
+Hence, only a small subset of the retrieved passages from RAG corpus can be included in the input context.
+So, attackers must ensure their adversarial passages rank highly in their relevance to the query (i.e., cosine similarity) during retrieval.
+Stated formally, we want: $\text{Sim}(q,d_{\text{adv}}) > \text{Sim}(q, d_{\text{benign}})$, so that $d_{\text{adv}}$ is prioritized during retrieval over other benign passages $d_{\text{benign}}$.